yasirutomo/text-normalization/README.md

 # Text Normalization / Preprocessing Module

 This is a text normalization or preprocessing for social media data.
-Sample text in this project is tweets in Indonesian Language, however it is possible to process other language.
+Sample text in this project are tweets in Indonesian Language, however it is possible to process other language.
 This project is build using Python 3.4.

 ## What is inside